SSCT-Lab/NLPLego/result_analysis/README.md

 - label

   1 stands for that 2 sentences are same meaning (according to the model)

 - XXX (e.g. CARDINAL, EVENT ...)

+  the number of a certain category of the entity

+- XXX_text (e.g. CARDINAL_text, EVENT_text ...)

+  what the entity is in the sentence (blank or 'blank' stands for null)

+##### ChatGPT

+- q1

+  One of the sentence in SSM task

+- q2

+  The other sentence in SSM task

+- gpt

+  The answer according to the ChatGPT

+- XXX (e.g. CARDINAL, EVENT ...)